Why has upholstered furniture been treated with flame retardants?

-Carpets are not usually treated with flame retardants as there is no standard that we are aware of that would require carpets to contain these chemicals.
-However, bonded polyurethane carpet cushion, which is over 85% of carpet cushion currently produced in the United States, usually contains flame retardants.
-This cushion is made from the same flame retardant foam that is used in furniture.
-One solution to avoid flame retardants is to use a natural wool, natural rubber, fiber or felt pad under carpeting rather than bonded foam carpet cushion.
+Bonded polyurethane carpet cushion or padding, which currently makes up over 85% of carpet cushion produced in the United States, usually contains flame retardants.
+This cushion has historically been made from the same foam that is used in upholstered furniture.
+Flame retardant levels in bonded polyurethane carpet cushion may decrease since the new TB117-2013 standard for furniture has allowed foam makers to decrease production of foam that contains flame retardants.
+One solution to avoid flame retardants in carpet cushion is to use a fiber or felt pad under carpeting rather than bonded foam.

 Where can I find out more about flame retardant chemicals?

 Will the flame retardants have completely dissipated from a very old couch?